freeCodeCamp/guide/src/pages/c/index.md

     printf("Hello, World!\n");
 ```

 `printf` is a function that takes text and prints it to the screen.
-The parenthesis indicate what information we want the `printf` function to take and print to the screen.
+The parenthesis indicates what information we want the `printf` function to take and print to the screen.
 We show that this is a string we want printed by surrounding it in quotes "like this".

 Notice the \n found within the quotes- this tells the `printf` function to print a newline.
 A newline is what gets printed when you hit enter on your keyboard.
 Without explicitly telling C to print a newline, everything will be printed on the same line.